 Flip flops might be your summer favorite, but believe it or not, your feet don’t share this common love.
 Flip flops seem harmless; but because they’re flat, they offer no protection, which makes our feet more prone to cuts, scratches, and bruising.
-The thin band of rubber across the top of the foot is the only thing that keeps our shoes on, so our toes have to work extra hard to prevent shoes from slipping.
+The thin band of rubber across the top of the foot is the only thing that keeps our shoes on.
+This leads to our toes having to work extra hard to prevent shoes from slipping.
 Continued pressure on our toes can cause “damage or tears to the tissues” according to orthoinfo.aaos.org, and expose us to the real danger of our beloved summer shoe, plantar fasciitis.

 Because most flip flops offer no foot support, the prolonged flattening of the arch can inflame the bottom part of the foot.
 Plantar fasciitis is painful and in some cases it can be hard to treat, so it is important to provide the arch with constant support.
 By buying a pair of foot-conscious sandals like the ones with an orthaheel, you become a flippy-floppy-shoe flopper and your feet; well, your feet will support your decision.